danklotz/openNotes/micro-reviews.md

 - **W**
 - [Watchmen](https://www.imdb.com/title/tt0409459/?ref_=tt_sims_tt_i_1).
 Maybe the only Zack Snyder movie I find enjoyable.
 - [Watchmen (Series)](https://www.imdb.com/title/tt7049682/?ref_=nm_flmg_t_10_act).
 I did like the premise, but it just does not do it for me.
 I think I would have enjoyed the series much more if it would not be part of the Watchmen universe.
+- [War Dogs](https://www.imdb.com/title/tt2005151/?ref_=ttls_li_tt).
+This is an interesting movie about weapon smuggling.
+Not more, not less.
 - [Wednesday](https://www.imdb.com/title/tt13443470/?ref_=hm_fanfav_tt_t_2_pd_fp1).
 Mediocre story, but: intriguing setting, good acting, amazing aesthetics.
 - [Whatever Works](https://www.imdb.com/title/tt1178663/?ref_=nm_flmg_act_16).
 The movie works for me.
 One of the better Woody Allen movies.
 I am not sure about Larry David.
 It seems that he is not as funny as he normally is.
 But ok; good movie.
 - [When Marnie Was There](https://www.imdb.com/title/tt3398268/?ref_=nm_knf_t_3).
 One of my favorite Ghibli movies.
 At points maybe a bit too frumpy.